Record-keeping & pay slips

 - the basis on which the employer became liable to make the contribution, including a record of any election made by the employee (including the date) to have their superannuation contributions paid into a particular fund.

-Note: Employers who contribute a defined benefit interest in a defined benefit fund do not have to fulfil the reporting requirements relating to superannuation contributions.
+Note: Employers who contribute a defined benefit interest in a defined benefit fund do not have to include these contributions in the record.

 Individual flexibility arrangement records

-If an employer and employee agree in writing to an individual flexibility arrangement in relation to a modern award or enterprise agreement, a record must include both:
+If an employer and employee agree in writing to an individual flexibility arrangement in relation to an award or registered agreement, a record must include both:

 - a copy of the agreement